 ARG affiliates with the Public Health Institute (PHI).

 With the departure of Room, ARG, now under the direction of Dr. Raul Caetano, moved to the Western Consortium for Public Health (WCPH) and in due course the ARG Center and projects were integrated into the Oakland-based non-profit Public Health Institute (PHI) where we now reside.

-As the diversity of scientists grew, so did the number of areas of study.
-Current research focuses on investigating not only alcohol but also other drug use, related problems, substance use disorders, morbidity and mortality, health services research related to emergency departments and treatment of people with addictions, alcohol/drug policy development and analysis, and the study of community responses and interventions.
+As the diversity of scientist grew, so has the number of areas of research.
+Current research focuses on investigating not only alcohol but also other drug use, related problems, use disorders, morbidity and mortality, health services research related to emergency departments and treatment of people with addictions, alcohol/drug policy development and analysis, and the study of community responses and interventions.
 Methodological and measurement studies related to these topics round out the picture.

 Tom Greenfield, PhD is appointed Center PI on the departure of Dr. Raul Caetano.
-In 2001 the Center Grant is continued; Dr. Marjorie Robertson and then Tom Greenfield serve as Executive Directors of ARG.
+In 2001 the Center Grant is re-awarded to 30 Dec 2005); Dr. Marjorie Robertson and then Tom Greenfield serve as Executive Directors of ARG.

 ARG Center is re-awarded as a P30 Center Core Grant, the first of these for NIAAA.
 The number of collaborative grants with other institutions and organizations has greatly expanded over the years.
 The Center's active collaborations currently include ones with the Centre for Addictions and Mental Health (CAMH), Toronto, University of Stockholm (SoRAD), University of California San Francisco; and the University of Victoria (Centre for Addicions Research of BC), among numerous others.

-Dominique Lampert becomes Executive Director of ARG, while Tom Greenfield serves as its Scientific Director.
-ARG scientific staff now includes 18 scientists, and biostatisticians, with over 10 affiliate scientists at neighboring institutions.
+Dominique Lampert becomes Executive Director of ARG, while Tom Greenfield is its Scientific Director.